abdulwaheed76/practices/README.md

 #### Notes for names
 1. Function and variable names can be a big long e.g even to 20 characters but they should **smartly** and **clearly** explain the meaning and purpose.
 I.e be **self explanatory**.

+# Comments
+## Code comments
+If unused commented code is present and developer needs it for future reference, move it to the bottom most of file.

 # Docs
 ## API docs